y-tsvetkov/y-tsvetkov.github.io/_projects/2_project.md

 I plugged the weights and biases of the rough-terrain policy in an Arduino implementation of the net.
 The code ran quickly enough to match the PyBullet step frequency (240 Hz), which is important as simulation-trained NNs are very sensitive to latency.
 Here's the end result deployed on the robot:
 <iframe width="775" height="436" src="https://www.youtube.com/embed/0eE_ecmASUU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
  The controller showed a pretty funny case of overfitting - since the simulation spawned the robot slightly above the ground each time, it learned to somehow use the downward acceleration as a signal to start walking.
 This meant I had to give it a bit of velocity downwards to do so, but it still walked fine otherwise, for something with no sim-to-real adjustments.
+For comparison with the state of the art back then, [a conventional neural netwrork needs 2 hidden layers of 125 and 89 neurons respectively, and that's _after hyperparameter optimisation_](https://arxiv.org/abs/1804.10332).
+The policy you are seeing here used 8.
 ## What's next
 Nothing right now, as this was done a while ago.
 The robot lived a fulfiling life entertaining house guests until it was scavenged for its electronic components for various other bots.
 As for the sine NNs, it would be good to further explore what they can do.
 Maybe at some point in the future.